alexblunck/ABGameKitHelper/README.md

 1. Add "GameKit.framework" Library to your Project

+2. In ABGameKitHelper.m edit APPNAME and AESKEY to your liking

-2. In your AppDelegate's ..application didFinishLaunchingWithOptions… Method add following code to automatially authenticate player with GameCenter:
+3. In your AppDelegate's ..application didFinishLaunchingWithOptions… Method add following code to automatially authenticate player with GameCenter:

 	<code>[[ABGameKitHelper sharedClass] authenticatePlayer];</code>